de-passage/parsers.cpp/README.md

 Using the library is fairly straightforward. `#include "parsers/parsers.hpp`, define a parser, call a processing function with your parser and your input.

 For maximum flexibility, the library separate the consumption of the input, which is expressed by a _description_ and the production of the output, which is defined by the _interpreter_.
-If you rely on premade functions, the selection of the interpreter and post-processing of the result is done for you.
+If you rely on premade functions however, the selection of the interpreter and post-processing of the result is done for you.

 ### Utility functions
 These functions include: